microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Two-Phase-Cache-Lookup.md

 # Two Phase Cache Lookup

-The BuildXL name means build accelerator.
-In particular, BuildXL seeks to accelerate existing builds.

-Existing build technologies (nmake, msbuild, etc.) are not deterministic nor hermetic -- they may produce different outputs given the same input, and they do not exhaustively describe their inputs and outputs.
-The ideal BuildXL scenario is a purely functional DScript program constructing a fully deterministic build graph with all inputs and outputs hermetically specified.
-Unfortunately, many projects are not in a position to do a large-scale conversion to full deterministic hermetic DScript.

-Hence BuildXL needs to support non-deterministic, non-hermetic build systems as well.
-In order to do this, BuildXL has a two-phase caching algorithm for dealing with underspecified and nondeterministic inputs and outputs.
+BuildXL needs to support non-deterministic build systems with weakly specified dependencies.
+In order to do this, BuildXL has a two-phase caching algorithm.
+This page walks through the behavior of this algorithm.

 For more information on the technical implementation of this design, see [this documentation of the BuildXL caching system implementation](../../../Public/Src/Cache/README.md).